Sweat-preventing injections

 Is everyone suitable for anti-sweating injections?

-Not everyone is suitable for anti-sweating injections.
+Not everyone is suitable for sweat-preventing injections.
 This treatment works for what is known as primary hyperhidrosis, which typically starts around puberty and is the same on both sides of the body.
-If you suffer from secondary hyperhidrosis – which typically happens later in adult life, and can sometimes only effect one side – this is usually related to another condition and the best path is to treat the underlying condition.
+If you suffer from secondary hyperhidrosis, which typically happens later in adult life and can sometimes only affect one side, this is usually related to another condition, and the best path is to treat the underlying condition.

 Can any area be treated?